rumblefishdev/evm-debugger/packages/infra/README.md

 # Local

 Enter `local` directory and use `make start`.
-It will create sample stack and generate sample endpoint in output that can be used to work with.
+It will create sample stack and generate endpoint that can be used to work with.

+Remember to clean your work at the end of the work with `make clean`